 I’m going to go over my 5-step process and 12 tips for checking engineering calculations.
 Use what you learn to catch mistakes in all levels and types of engineering.
 Before we get started though, let’s go over an engineer’s responsibilities.

 An engineer’s responsibility to ensure public safety

 The engineering code of ethics outlines an engineer’s responsibilities.
 Where the main responsibility is to ensure public safety.
 No different than a surgeon whose responsible for caring for each of their patients.

 To show the importance of public safety, let’s look at a study of 800 structural failure cases.
-The study is by a Swiss Federal Institute of Technology in Zurich.
-The below-listed failures led to the death of 504 people and millions of dollars in damage!
+The study is by the Swiss Federal Institute of Technology in Zurich.
+The below-listed failures led to the death of 504 people and millions of dollars in damages!